Russo-Ukrainian war: Ukrainian public opinion

-A poll of the Ukrainian public, excluding Russian-annexed Crimea, was taken by the International Republican Institute from 12 to 25 September 2014.
+From 12 to 25 September 2014, the International Republican Institute ran a poll, excluding Russian-annexed Crimea, of the Ukrainian public.
 89% of those polled opposed 2014 Russian military intervention in Ukraine.
 As broken down by region, 78% of those polled from Eastern Ukraine (including Dnipropetrovsk Oblast) opposed said intervention, along with 89% in Southern Ukraine, 93% in Central Ukraine, and 99% in Western Ukraine.
 As broken down by native language, 79% of Russian speakers and 95% of Ukrainian speakers opposed the intervention.
 80% of those polled said the country should remain a unitary country.

-A poll of the Crimean public in Russian-annexed Crimea was taken by the Ukrainian branch of Germany's biggest market research organisation, GfK, on 16–22 January 2015.
-According to its results: "Eighty-two percent of those polled said they fully supported Crimea's inclusion in Russia, and another 11 percent expressed partial support.
-Only 4 percent spoke out against it."
+On 16–22 January 2015, the Ukrainian branch of Germany's biggest market research organisation, GfK, ran a poll of the Crimean public in Russian-annexed Crimea.
+According to its results, "Eighty-two per cent of those polled said they fully supported Crimea's inclusion in Russia, and another 11 per cent expressed partial support.
+Only 4 per cent spoke out against it."

-A joint poll conducted by Levada and the Kyiv International Institute of Sociology from September to October 2020 found that in the breakaway regions controlled by the DPR/LPR, just over half of the respondents wanted to join Russia (either with or without some autonomous status) while less than one-tenth wanted independence and 12% wanted reintegration into Ukraine.
+A joint poll conducted by Levada and the Kyiv International Institute of Sociology from September to October 2020 found that in the breakaway regions controlled by the DPR/LPR, just over half of the respondents wanted to join Russia (either with or without some autonomous status), while less than one-tenth wanted independence and 12% wanted reintegration into Ukraine.
 It contrasted with respondents in Kyiv-controlled Donbas, where a vast majority felt the separatist regions should be returned to Ukraine.
 According to results from Levada in January 2022, roughly 70% of those in the breakaway regions said their territories should become part of the Russian Federation.